suhailsinghbains/URL-Shortener-Expo/README.md

 # URL-Shortener-Expo
- - Still in the works

 # Script
  - Remembering long URLs is a tough job, why not short them with this App
 # Bugs
- - Need to create the App and then, will come to Bugs later.
+ - None in my testing, accepts every kind of URL
 # Things Done:
- - Learnt Custom API calling
+ - Learnt Custom API calling using fetch
  - Learning Tab Layout in Expo
+ - Learnt to implement Button, TextInput, etc.